SirHanus/VT1/notes.md

 - [x] Configuration system with TOML and environment variables

 ### November 14, 2024
-- [ ] Starting writing the paper (some chapter split etc.)
+- [ ] Starting writing the paper (some chapter split etc.) - Still issue with Overleaf
 - [ ] Finetune YOLO model?
-Make dataset and improve it (YOLO performance currently affects other parts too)
+Make dataset and improve it (YOLO performance currently affects other parts too) - Tried need to do better dataset.
+Created labelstudio